Czarnowr/skill-building-java/README.md

 > Note:

-    This repository contains ONLY the Codility training tasks.
+    This repository contains ONLY freely available training tasks.
     No interview tasks (or their solutions) will be posted here.